divvun/divvun-api/README.md

 ## Testing

 Tests use the files in tests/resources/data_files.
-The `se` files are expected to be present in the `speller` and `grammar` folders.
+The data_files folder is expected to have both `se` and `smj` grammar and checker files for the purposes of testing the file watcher.

-- `divvun-checker` must be installed
+The `se` files are also expected to be present in the `speller` and `grammar` folders for testing initial loading.

 - run `cargo test`

 ## Deployment